RedHatGov/service-mesh-workshop-code/deployment/demos/circuitbreaker-and-bulkhead/README.md

     maxRequestsPerConnection: 2
 ```

-We also configured another rule on the `app-ui` service instances to be scanned every 30 seconds.
-And any request that fails 1 consecutive times with 5XX error code will be ejected from the load balanced pool for 5 minutes.
+We also configured another rule to scan every 30 seconds.
+And any request that fails 1 consecutive times with 5XX error code will force the faulty host pod to be ejected from the load balancer pool for 5 minutes.

 ```yaml
 outlierDetection: